-9 People Leading the Fight Against Poverty That You Should Know
+9 Inspiring People Leading the Fight to End Extreme Poverty

 They’re addressing the root causes of poverty from gender equality to climate change.

 Poverty is usually defined by an income bracket, a number that often obscures the many hardships it entails.
 Around the world, people living in poverty often struggle to access clean water, safe sanitation systems, food, education, electricity, internet, employment opportunities, and so much more.

 The United Nations Sustainable Development Goals (SDGs) have set the ambitious target of ending extreme poverty by 2030 — a goal that countries are not on track to achieve.
 But even as this goal remains daunting, people and organizations are boldly working to create a more equal and just world.

 From entertainers to tech moguls to grassroots activists, here are some of the most inspiring people leading the way in the fight to end extreme poverty.

 Bill and Melinda Gates have been influential figures in the fight against poverty for years.
 They launched the Gates Foundation, which focuses on global health and development, in 2000 and have since given away $50 billion in support of initiatives to improve health care, education, and the environment.

 Most recently, Gates pledged to invest $1 billion in startups fighting climate change in a major move to curb emissions and explore energy alternatives.